Kotlin/KEEP/README.md

 ## Current KEEPs

 * Current in-progress KEEPs are listed in [issues](https://github.com/Kotlin/KEEP/issues).
+  Each KEEP is assigned an ID.
+KEEP ID is the same as issue ID
 * New KEEPs and additions to current KEEPs are submitted as [pull requests](https://github.com/Kotlin/KEEP/pulls).
+  Every KEEP file name must be prefixed with the KEEP ID
 * When KEEPs are implemented, the corresponding design documents are merged into this repository and stored in a [proposals](proposals) directory.

 ### Design notes